mrborges23/micphy2021/session3.md

 ### Loading the data

 The first step in this tutorial is to convert the allelic counts into PoMo states.
-As we will be using the virtual PoMos Two and Three, the virtual population sizes are 2 and 3.
 We will be using the sampled-weighted strategy to correct for sampling errors.
-This script is implemented in **C++**, and we will run it using **R** and the package **Rcpp**.
+The script ```weighted_sampled_method.cpp``` is implemented in **C++**, and we will run it using the **Rcpp** package in **R**.
 Open the ```counts_to_pomo_states_converter.R``` file and make the appropriate changes to obtain your PoMo alignments suited for PoMoTwo and PoMoThree.
+As we will be using the virtual PoMos Two and Three, the virtual population sizes are 2 and 3.

 ```r
 count_file <- "count_file.txt"     # count file